-FROM THE HORSE'S (RULING ELITE'S) MOUTH
+FROM THE HORSE'S (RULING ELITE'S) MOUTH:

-This is a collection of quotations (in no particular order) of rich upper class people candidly expressing their belief that it is morally right for--indeed morally incumbent upon--the upper class to use whatever violence is required to dominate ordinary people.
-These quotations illustrate that the upper class has a culture of domination that is fundamentally different than the Golden Rule culture most people live by.
+The following is a collection of quotations (in no particular order) of rich upper class people candidly expressing their belief that it is morally right for--indeed morally incumbent upon--the upper class to use whatever violence is required to dominate ordinary people.
+These quotations illustrate that the upper class has a culture of domination that is fundamentally different from the Golden Rule culture most people live by.
 This is why it is not possible to appeal to the morality of the upper class to stop oppressing us; the upper class morality says that it is morally right AND NECESSARY to oppress us!

 Slave owners in the slavery years of the United States virtually never exhibited any remorse or guilt for enslaving people.
 One reads in the book Southern History Across the Color Line by Nell Irvin Painter that, "In 1839 a Virginian named John M. Nelson described his shift from painful childhood sympathy to manly callousness.
 As a child, he would try to stop the beating of slave children and, he said, 'mingle my cries with theirs, and feel almost willing to take a part of the punishment.'
 After his father severely and repeatedly rebuked him for this kind of compassion, he 'became so blunted that I could not only witness their stripes [whippings] with composure, but myself inflict them, and that without remorse.' "